 - d.
 As physicians in training, we embrace the highest standards of the medical profession and pledge to conduct ourselves accordingly in all of our interactions with patients, colleagues, and staff. - e.
 In fulfilling our own obligations as professionals, we pledge to assist our fellow students and residents in meeting their professional obligations, as well. - 5.
 The occurrence, either intentional or unintentional, of any incident that violates the compact results in a disruption of the spirit of learning and a breach in the integrity and trust between teacher and learner.
-Further, the Paul L. Foster School of Medicine has a policy of zero tolerance for any type of discrimination or harassment.
+Further, the PLFSOM has a policy of zero tolerance for any type of discrimination or harassment.
 A student who feels that he/she has been the object of inappropriate behavior on the part of a faculty member, a resident, a staff person, or other student, shall report such behavior in a timely fashion to the Associate Dean for Student Affairs. - 6.
-When an incident is reported, the Associate Dean for Student Affairs will coordinate with the student as his/her advocate to ensure that the appropriate policies and procedures of the Health Sciences Center and the Paul L. Foster School of Medicine are invoked in the student's behalf (see Policy on Student- Faculty Disputes and Student-Student Dispute Resolution Policy).
+When an incident is reported, the Associate Dean for Student Affairs will coordinate with the student as his/her advocate to ensure that the appropriate policies and procedures of TTUHSC EI Paso and the PLFSOM are invoked in the student's behalf (see Policy on Student- Faculty Disputes and Student-Student Dispute Resolution Policy).
 The procedures of the Code of Professional and Academic Conduct will also be followed as necessary in this process.